-Other assets consist primarily of research fee receivables, memberships in exchanges, and other miscellaneous receivables.
+Other assets consist primarily of memberships in exchanges and other miscellaneous receivables.

 Compensation Payable

 Compensation payable includes accruals for estimated discretionary cash bonuses and commissions.
 Annual incentive compensation is variable, and the amount paid is generally based on a combination of employees' performance, their contribution to their business, and the Company's performance.